IGVSI Equity Market Rally Enters Danger Zone

 The future is unpredictable, but understanding the past and how it impacts your portfolio, is essential to your long-run investment comfort --- and sanity.
 This Performance Expectation Analyzer has been developed for MCIM investors who want to understand their account statements better.

-Unfortunately, there isn't one Account Statement anywhere that presents proper asset allocation information for accounts that include income CEFs --- they just don't get it, or care about the "purpose" of your securities.
+No account statements present proper asset allocation information for accounts that include income CEFs --- they will not reflect the "purpose" of your securities.

-ONE: The IGVSI has established 32 new ATHs in 2013 vs. just five for the S & P 500.
-See the "new" Peak-Trough-Peak Chart.
-The probability of a correction in equities is growing.
+ONE: The IGVSI has established 60 new ATHs in 2013; S & P 37.
+See the Peak-Trough-Peak Chart.
+Eventually, the direction will change.

-The S & P was in the red for over 5 years, and is barely ahead of where it was 14 years ago --- MCIM portfolios should have performed better, but are sputtering due to high smart cash levels, and lower income CEF prices... normal "topping out" behavior.
+The S & P was in the red for over 5 years, and is barely ahead of where it was 14 years ago --- MCIM portfolios have performed better, but are sputtering due to high smart cash levels, and lower income CEF prices... normal "topping out" behavior.

 NOTE: The information provided here is not intended to be a prediction of anything.
 It is most relevant for portfolios with at least 60% invested in Equities.
 If you study The Brainwashing of the American Investor, you'll understand.

-Working Capital and Market Value numbers should still be growing, while base income production remains strong.
-BUT, most importantly, even if the stock market correction begins tomorrow, MCIM base income will continue to grow so long as investor withdrawals remain lower than the base income itself.
+If the stock market plunges, both Working Capital & Base Income will continue to grow so long as withdrawals remain lower than the base income itself.
 Ya follow?

 SERIOUS NOTE: In all environments, always try to add more to your portfolio than you remove.